-DR. AUERBACH WILL BE TAKING DOCTORAL STUDENTS FOR THE FALL OF 2017.
+DR. AUERBACH WILL BE TAKING A DOCTORAL STUDENT FOR THE FALL OF 2018.

 I am looking to recruit students for advanced, doctoral studies in skeletal biology, functional anatomy, and evolutionary modeling.
 See below for more specific information about my preferences for doctoral students.
 If you are interested in pursuing graduate studies with me, I strongly advise that you contact me directly.

 The general criteria on which I select students for the doctoral program is the same as those used by the Department of Anthropology’s doctoral program at The University of Tennessee.
 Please go to this page for a list of these criteria.
 While I do not have absolute criteria beyond these, I prefer to take students who have the following qualities:

 Demonstrated ability for independent, sophisticated scholarship and research